-- 1. Trade creditors are non-interest bearing and are normally settled up to 30 days. - 2.
-Other creditors and accrued expenses are non-interest bearing. - 3.
-Other payables include a contract liability in relation to the loyalty program.
+- (i) Trade creditors are non-interest bearing and are normally settled up to 30 days. - (ii) Other creditors and accrued expenses are non-interest bearing. - (iii) Other payables include a contract liability in relation to the loyalty program.
 Refer to the accounting policy in Note 20(c).